 FMLA • Family Medical Leave Act

-Should an employee miss more than 5 consecutive work days, even if it’s a work related injury, the Insurance Department must be notified and that employee will need to apply for the appropriate leave.
+Should an employee miss more than 5 consecutive work days, even if it’s a work related injury, the Risk Management Department must be notified and that employee will need to apply for the appropriate leave.

 FAMILY MEDICAL LEAVE (FML)To qualify for Family Medical Leave (FML) you must have worked for the district for a minimum of one year and worked 1,250 hours in the prior twelve (12) months.